Haider8/Haider8.github.io/_posts/2021-04-13-ditching-pip-install-for-poetry-install.md

 heroku buildpacks:add heroku/python
 ```

 As you can see above, we have first cleared all the buildpacks because we want `python-poetry-buildpack` to come before `heroku/python` buildpack.
-Otherwise, we will not be able to deploy or app.
+Otherwise, we will not be able to deploy our app.
 You should now be able to deploy your app!
 If you still face any errors, make sure you have deleted your `requirements.txt` file also.

 ## CircleCI Changes